 Calpain has been linked to a range of different disorders depending on where in the body Calpain is activated.
 In ophthalmology, protein or cellular damage can occur in the front (lens) and/or the back (retina) of the eye.

 Cataract is a condition where the lens of an eye becomes increasingly clouded, resulting in blurred vision, which if untreated can eventually result in blindness.
 The clouding is due to degradation of lens and cytoskeletal proteins.
 The most common cause of cataracts is age however a range of other triggers include UV exposure, smoking, physical trauma, genetic predisposition and medications may lead to sustained activity of Calpain in the lens.
 The most common type of cataract is cortical cataract which generally appears as a cloudy opacity in the peripheral part of the lens called the cortex.
 These cataracts often resemble wheel spokes that point inward toward the center of the lens.
 Calpain is thought to be associated with the development of cortical cataract.

-Our lead compound, is a potent inhibitor of Calpain and it is being investigated as a novel means to halt or significantly slow cortical cataract onset or progression.
+Our of our compounds is a potent inhibitor of Calpain and it is being investigated as a novel means to halt or significantly slow cortical cataract onset or progression.

-We are developing a first-in-class pre-clinical drug candidate capable of blocking Calpain activation.
-This neuroprotectant may either halt or significantly slow down progressive loss of retinal ganglion cells in human retina and animal retina tissue.
+We are developing a first-in-class pre-clinical drug formulation capable of selectively blocking Calpain activation.
+This neuroprotectant significantly protects retinal ganglion cells in animal models tested thusfar.

 Calpain Therapeutics has exclusively in-licensed a novel class of proprietary Calpain inhibitors.
 These inhibitors were developed using a combination of computational medicinal chemistry and other rational drug-design techniques.

 These inhibitors are structurally-unique, macrocyclic, and potent inhibitors of Calpain that have applications to treating front and back of the eye diseases.